-Valuation Frequency Subscription/ Redemption Date Application Date and Cut-Off Time Settlement Date Each full bank business day in both Luxembourg and France D (i.e., any full bank business day in both Luxembourg and France) D at 1:30 p.m.
-Luxembourg time D+2
+Valuation Frequency Subscription/ Redemption Date Application Date and Cut-Off Time Settlement Date Each full bank business day in both Luxembourg D (i.e., any full bank business day in both D at 1:30 p.m.
+D+2 and France Luxembourg and France) Luxembourg time DTZ

-D = Day on which the subscription, redemption or conversion application is processed by the SICAV's Registrar and Transfer Agent.
+\D = Day on which the subscription, redemption or conversion application is processed by the SICAV's Registrar and Transfer Agent.
 Applications received by the SICAV's Registrar and Transfer Agent before the cut-off time on any full bank business day in both Luxembourg and France will be processed on such day.
 Applications received after the cut-off time will be processed on the following full bank business day in both Luxembourg and France.